bahmutov/test-react-stripe-js/README.md

 See spec files [src/components/demos/*.cy-spec.js](src/components/demos)

 TODO:
-- add iframe commands to reach into the Stripe's iframe to type the CC number
+- ✅ add iframe commands to reach into the Stripe's iframe to type the CC number
-- figure out why I cannot spy or stub `stripe.createPaymentMethod` method.
+- [ ] figure out why I cannot spy or stub `stripe.createPaymentMethod` method.
 Seems there is a weird getter that does not allow setting new method property
+- [ ] figure out XHR interception against the Stripe's API